 How do you start 2016 when you love urban exploration?
 You look for abandoned places on January 1st.
 With Brïn and Gui, we decided to go check out abandoned subway stations, which turned out to be a failure.
 Urban explorers do not always find a way in an abandoned place, failing to enter is part […]

-When I first learned about Shougang, it was in 2006, when this famous steel factory was going to close down and be transfered in Hebei province.
+When I first learned about Shougang, it was in 2006, when this famous steel plant was going to close down and be transfered in Hebei province.
 I was starting fieldwork in another industrial neighbourhood linked to a factory and a scholar told me to go check out Shougang and its amazing architecture, on the Western […]